-The proposed Camp Creek expansion has provided an excellent opportunity for us to renovate our golf course conditions.
+The proposed Camp Creek expansion provided an excellent opportunity for us to renovate our golf course conditions.
 We are committed to maintaining your private club at the highest level and improvements at Camp Creek were not a matter of if, but when.
-The Camp Creek renovation project will consist of new Celebration Bermuda grass to replace existing turf, including tees, fairways, and surrounds.
-The project will also include bunker and driving range refurbishment, cart path repairs, and a significant amount of native area improvements.
-The main goal of the course renovation project is to ensure the long-term viability of the golfing experience for our Members.
+The Camp Creek renovation project consisted of new Celebration Bermuda grass to replace existing turf, including tees, fairways, and surrounds.
+The project also included bunker and driving range refurbishment, cart path repairs, and a significant amount of native area improvements.
+The main goal of the course renovation project was to ensure the long-term viability of the golfing experience for our Members.

 Over the years, the original El Toro species of zoysia grass used to highlight the bunkers has taken over our Bermuda grass.
 We have also found that the El Toro species is undesirable in the long-term.
 While the grass may look healthy and play well, El Toro becomes very weak and harder to recover over time.
 If left unrepaired, the course could continue to deteriorate and will never regain the high level of standards our Members are accustomed to at The Clubs by JOE.